digital-earths-global-hackathon/digital-earths-global-hackathon.github.io/talks/technical/storing_data/index.md

 As chunks are stored separately, this scales for any size of dataset.
 We are working with a 500 TB dataset in nextGEMS.

+## Finding byte offsets

+* zarr 2: `tas/3/5`: regional chunk 5 of time chunk 3 is in file `tas/3/5` -- the file system needs to store the positions of all chunks. (roughly 10**8 for 1 PB of data)
+* netCDF: `atm_2d_3_2020-01-01-2020-02-01.nc`: byte offsets for chunks of atm variable block 3 for January are stored in the header of `atm_2d_3_2020-01-01-2020-02-01.nc`.
+FS needs to handle ~20 k files for 1 PB.
+* zarr 3 can group a set of chunks into one shard with byte offsets at the start.

+## Kerchunk indexes byte offsets

+Kerchunk collects the byte offsets of one dataset in one big table.

+* Data can be stored in pretty much any format as long as the chunks are left intact and there is a method of generating the table.
+* Works with HDF5 and zarr in tar.
+* Requires tools that understand this table for reading the data.

 ## Kerchunk + fsspec

 * We can index a multi-file HDF5 dataset with [kerchunk](https://github.com/fsspec/kerchunk), and then create a pseudo-filesystem zarr with [fsspec](https://github.com/fsspec) in python.
 * Allows to treat a set of netCDF4 files as one zarr dataset.
 * Direct access only via python.
 * A simple python web server can present it as zarr via https for other languages.

+## Storing the table

+* JSON works for small tables.
+* parquet with lazy loading works for big tables.

 # Appendix